-The City of Flint wishes to inform water system customers that the water was tested for per- and polyfluoroalkyl substances (PFAS).
+The City of Flint is pleased to inform its water system customers that the water was tested for perand polyfluoroalkyl substances (PFAS).
 Samples were collected from the Great Lakes Water Authority (GLWA) Lake Huron Water Treatment Plant January 16, 2018.
-The results for PFAS showed not detectable (ND).
+The results for PFAS showed Not Detectable (ND).